dotolo/disco-emails/README.md

 ### Notes

-The templates were built with being used inside of Pardot.
-So the *email preference* and *unsubscribe* links are Pardot tags.
+The templates were built with being used inside of Pardot, so there may need to be some tweaks you will have to make.
+Also, the *email preference* and *unsubscribe* links are Pardot tags.

 ## Author